knuesel/callisto/src/reading/rich-object.typ

   )
 }

-// XXX
-// Process an item, given as a dict with keys data, metadata and rich-format.
+// Process an item given as a dict with keys data, metadata and rich-format.
 // - handler-args: extra arguments to pass to the handler that will handle the
 //   item data (there is no such arguments when processing an output item, but
 //   for an image attachment in a Markdown cell for example the Markdown can